BabarBaig/wk16_tic_tac_toe/README.md

 3. Open a bash shell or equivalent, cd to base directory of this repo and run command:

     ```http-server```
-4. This will open a browser loaded with the game
+4. This will open the default browser loaded with the game

 ## Roadmap of Future Improvements